 Business Model Essence: Online Stores Leveraging On An E-Commerce/Marketplace Distribution And Monetization Strategy

-As pointed out on Alibaba annual report for 2017:
+As pointed out in Alibaba’s annual report for 2017:

 We derive revenue from our four business segments: core commerce, cloud computing, digital media and entertainment, and innovation initiatives and others.
 We derive most of our revenue from our core commerce segment, which accounted for 85% of our total revenue in fiscal year 2017, while cloud computing, digital media and entertainment, and innovation initiatives and others contributed 4%, 9% and 2%, respectively.
 We derive a substantial majority of our core commerce revenue from online marketing services.

-Alibaba, like Youku Todou and UCWeb).
-The e-commerce, marketplace business model has become quite common since the dawn of the web., became “everything store” in China.
-It leveraged on its success to build also other media platforms (
+It leveraged its success to build also other media platforms (Youku Todou and UCWeb).
+The e-commerce, marketplace business model has become quite common since the dawn of the web.

-From that business models tech giants like , eBay and Alibaba have raised.
+From that business model tech giants like , eBay and Alibaba have raised.

-Alibaba Business Strategy starts from its core values defined in its annual report as:
+Alibaba’s Business Strategy starts from its core values defined in its annual report:

 - Customer First: “The interests of our community of consumers, merchants, and enterprises must be our first”